zsparal/api-documentation/source/reference/v2/terminals-api/list-terminals.rst

    :organization_access_tokens: true
    :oauth: true

+With this endpoint you can retrieve a list of terminals symbolizing the physical devices that you have received from us.
-Retrieve all point-of-sale terminal devices linked to your organization or profile, ordered from newest to oldest.
+In the list you can find all the terminals linked to your organization or profile, ordered from newest to oldest.

 For more information on accepting point-of-sale payments, please refer to the :doc:`point-of-sale guide </point-of-sale/overview>`.